-The Public Health Agency, Drug and Alcohol Coordination Teams, Connections services and local service delivery partners have produced these helpful self-help tools to use on your own time at your own pace.
+These self-help tools are for you to use on your own time at your own pace.
 They are all free and you can try them below.
+They have been developed by the Public Health Agency, DACTs, Connections teams and local service delivery partners.

 Self-help is empowering.

-Developing a self-help plan allows you to take control of your issue(s).
-The information, skills and methods you learn while engaging in the self-help process are likely to be generally helpful to you across many different aspects of your life.
+Developing your own self-help plan helps you to take control of your issue(s).
+The information, skills and methods you learn through self-help are likely to help in many different aspects of your life.

-Designing your own self-help plan means that you can tailor your efforts so that they match your particular strengths and weaknesses, and reflect your personal choices about how to best address your own issues.
+Designing your own self-help plan lets you use your own particular strengths and weaknesses, and reflect your personal choices about how to best address your own issues.

-Your decision to engage in self-help provides some assurance to other people who may be upset with you because of your issue(s) that you are working on them and taking steps to overcome them.
+Your decision to engage in self-help provides some assurance to other people that you are working on your issues and taking steps to overcome them.
 In many cases, your self-help efforts will be noticed and appreciated by those people around you who care about you or count on you.

 Self-help makes you a better, wiser person.